microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 Some tips for overcoming the impostor phenomenon for reviewers:

 * Anyone can have valuable insights.
 A fresh new pair of eyes are always welcome.
-Study the review until you have clearly understood it, and check for ways to improve it or better the corner cases.
+Study the review until you have clearly understood it, check the corner cases and look for ways to improve it.
 * If something is not clear, a simple specific question should be asked.
 * If you have learnt something, you can always compliment the author.